UDOOboard/Bolt-Docs/docs/03_Hardware_References/03_Memory_Installation.md

 * Supports **4GB**, **8GB** and **16GB** DDR4 SO-DIMMs up to **maximum 32GB**.
 * Supports **1.2v DDR4-2400** DIMMs **ECC** and **non-ECC** memory with **dual channel** architecture.

-Make sure that you install memory modules of the same type and density in different channel DIMM slots to exploit the Dual-Channel mode.
+In order to exploit the Dual-Channel mode make sure that you install memory modules of the same type and density in different channel DIMM slots.

 If you want to use only 1 DIMM you can install it into either DIMM slot CN2 or slot CN3.
 If you want to use 2 DIMMs you can install it into both the DIMM slots CN2 and CN3.

 ### Memory Installation

-DDR4 and DDR3 memory modules are physically different.
 Please only install DDR4 DIMMs on UDOO BOLT.
-To make sure you have the correct DIMM, check that all the notches line up with the DDR4 DIMM slot.
+Only DDR4 are compatibles with UDOO BOLT, as there are phisical differences between DDR3 and DDR4 memory modules.
+Check that all the notches line up with the DDR4 DIMM slot to ensure you have the correct DIMM.

-To install the DIMM, follow these steps:
+Follow these steps to install the DIMM:
 * Pull both clips on either side of the slot outwards.
 Align the DIMM module with the slot.
-* Press modules straight down until the plastic clips close and the module fits tightly into the DIMM slot.
-Push clips inwards to make sure they are in place.
+* Press modules straight down until the plastic clips tick and close.
+Ensure that the module fits tightly into the DIMM slot.
+Push the clips inwards to check.

-To remove DIMM from a socket, gently spread the socket’s retention arms to disengage them from the DIMM.
+DIMM removal from a socket: gently spread the socket’s retention arms to disengage them from the DIMM.

-Note: To avoid damaging the DIMM, do not touch its contact edge.
+<span class="label label-warning">Heads up!</span>  Do not touch the DIMM contact edge to avoid damaging it.

 ### Validated DIMM modules